Best Geiger Counters for Radiation Detection

 Pancake probes, wands with a small circular ‘pancake’ on the end with a specialized mesh, are typically used to detect large areas.

 Most probes are used in military and laboratory settings when you are trying to understand radiation.
 General radiation readings can be better for prepping and survival use since they more simply provide counts and dosages of combined radiation.
 Accuracy is still important for these, although they are not in a laboratory setting.
-When you sacrifice accuracy, you are usually hurting your ability to measure background dose- which is typically on the lower end of the scale.
+When you sacrifice accuracy, you are usually hurting your ability to measure background dose, which is typically on the lower end of the scale.

 The detection ranges for the Geiger counters we suggest are:

-• NUKAlert: 1 mSv/hr to 50 Sv/hr – It takes a lot to get this one going, and if it is maxed out, you have less than 5 minutes until you’ve absorbed a fatal dose.
+• NukAlert: 1 mSv/hr to 50 Sv/hr – it takes a lot to get this one going, and if it is maxed out, you have less than 5 minutes until you’ve absorbed a fatal dose.

 How to Use a Geiger Counter